mariohernandez/component-based-development/exercises/3-prepare-drupal.md

       - src/layout
       - src/templates
 ```
 The code above assigns the namespace of `badcamp` which can be referenced by modules and themes within our project.
 In addition, it assignes multiple paths where Drupal can look for twig templates.
-By default Drupal 8 only looks for custom twig templates inside the `/templates` directory, but with the namespace in place, we've added `src/components` and `src/layout` as extra directory where twig templates may exist.
+By default Drupal 8 only looks for custom twig templates inside the `/templates` directory, but with the namespace in place, we've added `src/components` and `src/layout` as extra directories where twig templates may exist.

 All of our components will be stored inside `src/components` making it possible for Drupal to easily access them using the new namespace.